ethereum/EIPs/EIPS/eip-tbd.md

 Sets the block reward to 3 ETH and then incrementally decreases it every block for 2,362,000 blocks (approximately 1 year) until it reaches 1 ETH.

 ## Motivation
 Unnecessarily abrupt changes to the Ethereum ecosystem cause disruption and disharmony resulting in the disenfranchisement of community members while undermining stability and confidence.
-While moves from Proof-of-Work to Proof-of-State will undoubtedly cause friction between those community members vested in either, all benefit from a measured, predictable transition.
+While moves from Proof-of-Work to Proof-of-Stake will undoubtedly cause friction between those community members vested in either, all benefit from a measured, predictable transition.

 This proposal: